vyudkovs/interview/Readme.txt

 your robot cannot jump, fly or drop.  it can only move alongside the tree up and down the branches. your job is to keep track of how much the fruits weigh.

+Steps:
+1. Use the data file to create a tree
+2. Complete parse tree function to determine the total weight.

 Input file format: every line represents a single branch